 ShopBase Mobile app

-The ShopBase mobile app is a solid utility that lets you access the ShopBase dashboard from a mobile device.
+The ShopBase mobile app is a solid utility that helps you to access your dashboard from a mobile device.
 The action in mobile app syncs with the ShopBase backend.
 In other words, you can manage your ShopBase store using the app on your mobile device.

 ShopBase Review: Hosting

-ShopBase offers unlimited bandwidth on any of its plans.
+ShopBase allows you unlimited bandwidth on any of its plans.
 It also offers you a free 256-bit SSL certificate for your store.
-With a 99% uptime guarantee and unlimited bandwidth, ShopBase is a strong choice for any dropshipper.
+With a 99% uptime guarantee and unlimited bandwidth, you do not have to worry about your server.

 ShopBase comes with a 14 day free trial period.
 You can signup for a free trial account without sharing your credit card details.

 You can start with ShopBase for free.
-After your free period ends, you must upgrade to one of the paid plans.
+After your free period ends, you must upgrade to one of the paid plans to continue usage.